Antokanesh/CsvToMySqlConverter-Csharp/README.md

 # CsvToMySqlCoverter-C#

 ## Description
-CsvToMySqlTool is a tool for importing CSV data into a MySQL database.
+CsvToMySqlCoverter is a tool for importing CSV data into a MySQL database.
 It allows users to easily transfer data from CSV files into MySQL tables with minimal setup.

 ## Features
 - Import data from CSV files to MySQL tables.